 - Create an experience for your guests that puts the direct impact of your mission at the forefront of your event’s agenda.

 - Tie the allocation of the charitable dollars raised from the event to a very specific initiative, and make sure to clearly communicate this so that donors can easily quantify the direct impact they are having on your mission via the event!

 - Take time to look at your true return on investment (ROI) from the event to determine if it still makes sense.
 Don’t just look at the amount of dollars raised; consider the true expenses and resources it took to put on the event.
 How much did the venue and catering cost?
 How many hours did your staff put into planning and executing the event?
 What was the cost for A/V and event giveaways at the tables?

 - If the goal is truly awareness or stewardship, consider finding underwriters for the overall event and convert it into an immersive mission experience with little or no cost to attend.
 This can lead to greater overall relationship building with existing and potential donors.

-The goals of hosting smaller, more intimate fundraising events are simple!
+The goals of hosting smaller, more intimate event-based fundraising is simple!
 Aside from the obvious goal of raising funds, it is to cultivate deeper relationships with potential or existing donors.
 As we like to say at Cramer, clear is kind; and in today’s world, these smaller, intimate events are where we see fundraising thrive because authentic human connection is at their core.
 Also, follow-up and continued engagement after the event is more manageable with a smaller group.
 A small event offers an opportunity for attendees to experience a connection to the mission and socializing that they are craving after what may have been an isolating period of time for many.
-These types of events tend to be less overwhelming and allow for more two-way conversation about the organization’s mission and impact.
+This type of event-based fundraising tends to be less overwhelming and allows for more two-way conversation about the organization’s mission and impact.

 - Identify a host (or two) who is passionate and involved with your organization, and have the invite go out on behalf of them vs. the organization.